Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxx.md

 	: print = {: [:print("abc")∴"xyz"]()} 8<< IDK... backticks are for `$hell`, and curlies are unused
 	: print = process([:print("abc")∴"xyz"]<>)
 	: =(print: "abc")

+	8<< I need to write a shell using Shyamscript; no more backticks!!! :D